AAAS provides scientists and scientific institutions with opportunities and resources to have meaningful conversations with the public.

 - How We Respond significantly expands the discussion about responses to climate change begun in the What We Know initiative, focusing on how science supports communities’ work to assess and respond to the impacts of climate change, especially at the city to state level.
 The long-term goal of the How We Respond initiative is to help communities and decision-makers focus on solutions and take action on climate issues, grounded in both science and local needs.

 - Building with Biology involves teams of synthetic biology scientists and informal science education (ISE) practitioners co-developing public engagement activities about the science and societal implications of synthetic biology.

-Training scientists to communicate and engage with non-scientific audiences
+Training scientists to engage with public audiences